floooh/yakc/web/p025_debuggerui.md

 ### The Settings Menu

-This allows you to switch various image post-effects on and off, and increase the speed of the emulated CPU.
+The settings menu allows to switch various image post-effects on and off, and increase the speed of the emulated CPU.

 ![settings](images/settings.png)